jjlatval/MEG-inverse-UNet/README.md

 #### Contribution guidelines ###

-* This is an open source project, so anyone can contribute.
+* Anyone can contribute.
 Right now help is needed with:
     * Writing tests
     * Code review
+* I update the repository when issues emerge.
+Note that the quality of the newer code is worse due to DL pressures.
+I am not actively developing this repository further but may do so if the codebase is actually used for something useful.
+There is some old code as well as TODO markets.
+If you want, you can improve the codebase.
+You are free to create pull requests for fixing issues, and I will gladly review them.

 #### Any questions? ###